mackenly/PyATEMAPI/README.md

 While in the directory of the project, run ` python server.py` to start the server.
 Pass in as parameters the IP address `--ip` of the ATEM switcher and a simple passphrase `--passphrase` for high level authentication.

 The passphrase is optional.
 If you do not include a passphrase, one will not be required.
-If yo do use a passphrase, make sure to pass it in with your requests in the Authorization header.
+If you do use a passphrase, make sure to pass it in with your requests in the Authorization header (see below for an example).

 ```bash
 python server.py --ip 127.0.0.1 --passphrase Password1`